tpoisot/ms_pop_networks/ms_pop.md

 # Conclusions

 Overall, we argue here that the notion of “species interaction networks” shifts our focus away from the level of organization at which most of the relevant processes happen --- populations.
 In order to make reliable predictions on the structure of networks, we need to understand what triggers variability of ecological interactions.
 In this contribution, we outlined that there are several direct (abundance-based and trait-based) and indirect (biotic modifiers, indirect effects of co-occurrence) effects to account for.
 We expect that the relative importance of each of these factors, and how precisely they affect the probability of establishing an interaction, are likely system-specific; nonetheless, we have proposed a unified conceptual approach to understand them better.

 %DG: I WOULD NOT SAY 'MATHEMATICAL' BECAUSE WE DON'T GO QUITE FAR IN THAT DIRECTION, I WOULD REMAIN HUMBLE AND STICK TO 'CONCEPTUAL' INSTEAD
+%TP: Humble?
+Mathematics are applied concepts!

 At the moment, the field of community ecology is severely data-limited to tackle this perspective.
 Despite the existence of several spatially- or temporally-replicated datasets [*e.g.* @schleuning_specialization_2011 ;
 @schleuning_specialization_2012 ; @menke_plant-frugivore_2012], it is rare
 that all relevant information has been measured independently.
 It was recently concluded, however, that even a reasonably small subset of data can be enough